vitran96/evershop-docs/docs/development/knowledge-base/pages.md

 ### The page template (Master components)

 The Master components are located in the page folder.
-For example, the `General.js`, `Images.js` and `Price.js` files are React components for the `productEdit` page.
+For example, the `General.jsx`, `Images.jsx` and `Price.jsx` files are React components for the `productEdit` page.

 You must provide a default export for each React component.
-For example, the `General.js` file is:
+For example, the `General.jsx` file is:

 ```js